Wednesday, May 4, 2022

-She also notes that anxiety and frustration feeds more anxiety so try to practice either stress management techniques alongside such as exercise, mindfulness and talking.
+She also notes that anxiety and frustration feed more anxiety so try to practice stress management techniques alongside such as exercise, mindfulness and talking.

 The table below details the equivalent doses of estrogen across different types of product(4).

 Brands for estrogen-only patches include Evorel, FemSeven and Estradot.
-Not all strengths are available in each brand and do double check that you are selecting an estrogen-only product (also spelt oestrogen or referred to by its drug name estradiol) and not one that also contains progesterone (norethisterone).
+Not all strengths are available in each brand and double-check that you are selecting an estrogen-only product (also spelt oestrogen or referred to by its drug name estradiol) and not one that also contains progesterone (norethisterone).

 The gel pump is branded as Oestrogel and is available in only one concentration, the dose is measured by the number of pumps used.

 Estrogen spray is available as Lenzetto.
 Again, the dose is adjusted by varying the number of sprays used.

 We are currently experiencing no issues with obtaining micronised progesterone as the product Utrogestan, and nor do we expect any.